Solicitor: Republic of Ireland

-Solicitors in the Republic of Ireland are represented and regulated by the Law Society of Ireland.
+Solicitors in Ireland are represented and regulated by the Law Society of Ireland.
 It was formally established by Royal Charter in 1852.
 The legislative basis for its current role is set out in the Solicitors Acts 1954–2002.

-In the Republic of Ireland, it is quite possible to become a solicitor without holding a law degree; a few practising solicitors have no degree of any kind.
+In Ireland, it is quite possible to become a solicitor without holding a law degree; a few practising solicitors have no degree of any kind.
 Instead, individuals sit professional examinations which are set at degree level standard and undertake an intense apprenticeship programme.

 The independence of most of Ireland in December 1922 as the Irish Free State was marked more by continuity with the British legal system than with change.
-The Free State later became the Republic of Ireland in April 1949.
+The Free State later became a Republic in April 1949.
 The legal profession remained divided between barristers (or abhcóidí in Irish) and solicitors (or aturnaetha in Irish).
 There was some blurring of the distinction between their roles over the years.
 Notably, under Section 17 of the Courts Act 1971, solicitors were granted a right of audience in all courts, although in practice relatively few solicitors act as advocates for their clients in the Superior Courts.

 Japan

 In Japan, attorneys at law (弁護士, bengoshi) form the principal branch of the legal profession.
 Bengoshi undertake either or both advocacy work and advice or transaction work typically performed by solicitors in common law jurisdictions.

-Another branch of the legal profession, Shihō-shoshi' (司法書士), are specialists in registration procedures for real estate and incorporation.
+Another branch of the legal profession, Shihō-shoshi (司法書士), are specialists in registration procedures for real estate and incorporation.
 With certification by the Ministry of Justice, they are also authorized to represent clients in civil suits filed in courts of summary jurisdiction (with claimed amount up to ¥1.4 million).
 Although there are some parallels with modern solicitors in common law countries, "shihō-shoshi" is officially translated as "judicial scrivener", reflecting the similarity of the role with the historical role of scriveners.
-In 2006, their professional body, Japan Federation of Shiho-shoshi's Associations (日本司法書士会連合会) proposed that, in English, Shihō-shoshi be called "solicitor" and their organization "Japan Federation of Solicitor Associations", announcing that they would approach the government and other relevant parties to promote the use of the new translations.
+In 2006, their professional body, Japan Federation of Shihō-shoshi Lawyer's Associations (日本司法書士会連合会), proposed that, in English, Shihō-shoshi be called "solicitor" and their organization "Japan Federation of Solicitor Associations", announcing that they would approach the government and other relevant parties to promote the use of the new translations.
 The government agencies, however, continue to use the traditional translation "judicial scrivener".
-Japan Federation of Shiho-shoshi's Association itself has not (as of August 2016) officially changed its English name as proposed.
+Japan Federation of Shihō-shoshi Lawyer's Associations itself translates the profession as "solicitor" on its website.